-GitHub has a relatively new feature called “Actions”.
+GitHub has a feature called “Actions”.
 These actions can “automate, customize, and execute your software development workflows right in your repository”, including setting up a CI process.

 Azure DevOps has an entire section of the platform dedicated to CI.
-Pipelines is a mature and fully featured service to handle both your CI and CD, continuous delivery.
-In fact, a lot of the GitHub Actions functionality is built on the same platform as Azure DevOps.
+Pipelines is a mature and fully featured service to handle both your CI and CD (continuous delivery).
+In fact, a lot of the functionality of GitHub Actions is built on the same platform as Azure DevOps.

-A big part of an effective DevOps process means having effective project management to keep track of tasks and timelines, issues, and schedules.
-Both GitHub and Azure DevOps have tools to help project managers, but are they equal?
+A big part of an effective process means having an effective DevOps project management tool to keep track of tasks and timelines, issues, and schedules.
+GitHub and Azure DevOps both have tools to help project managers, but are they equal?

 GitHub Projects is a lesser-known part of GitHub, which offers a good project management platform for code projects already in GitHub.

 The project management side of things in Azure DevOps is Azure Boards, which has its roots in TFS, and is a very mature product.
 As well as working seamlessly with other parts of Azure DevOps, Boards has over 1,000 extensions for integrating with other systems.
 Get notifications on Slack, hook into AWS services, or create automated documentation.

 - Azure DevOps: Third-favorite child.